 In the cloud wave, enterprises were able to offload their traditional server architecture, to someone else's rack, saving them money and maintenance, only needing to handle the software running on it.

 It at first was as simple as having another company holding the physical hardware for your Microsoft server virtual machine.
 Like many things in and out of tech, the application of that simple idea can get stretched far and wide.

-Having that framework, now meant that instead of having that provider serving up a virtual machine for me, what if it just hosted up an app that I built?
+Having that framework, now meant that instead of having a provider serving up a virtual machine for me, what if it only hosted an app that I built?

-Now companies could host websites, or even power those new mobile apps where another enterprise would handle the bandwidth.
+Now companies could host websites, or even power those new mobile apps, another enterprise would handle the bandwidth.
 All I need to worry about is making my app work and have a great experience.

-Much of the world we enter through our mobile, tablet or desktop looking-glasses is completely reliant on this cloud system.
-Companies like Salesforce have made a multi-billion dollar enterprise by building a software system that lives on another company's servers.
+Much of the world we enter through our mobile, tablet or desktop looking-glasses, is completely reliant on this cloud system.
+Companies like Salesforce have made a multi-billion dollar enterprise, by building a software system that lives on another company's servers ( AWS to be precise ).

 To say nothing of the many apps we're all hopelessly addicted to and struggle when they go down.

 the next wave is here for those that are ready. micro-services

 I adore linux.
 The open source nature of it, the fact that I can get it working on just about any device, and just how much I can do with it.

 There's two things in my life that I've maintained since I was a kid.
 Playing guitar, and hacking on linux.